 This meta-data is critical for you to communicate in a “common language” internally.
 Or with sub-contractors.
 The same reasoning applies to admin staff working within this domain.
 The system provides them with business-level information to make faster and more effective and meaningful decisions.
 WATS for instance calculates many metrics useful for product costing analysis.

-WATS and Manufacturing Intelligence applied to electronics manufacturing test data aims to provide you with a practical and complete framework to improve profits in the discussed areas.
-It differs from, and excels compared to traditional tools such as Statistical Process Control, in that its approach has economy as a core element rather than limit itself to subsets of manufacturing problems.
+WATS and Manufacturing Intelligence applied to electronics manufacturing test data aims to provide you with a practical and complete framework to increase profits in manufacturing in the discussed areas.
+It differs from, and excels compared to traditional tools such as Statistical Process Control, in that its approach has economic thinking as a core element rather than limit itself to subsets of manufacturing problems.

-The resulting improvements in profits adds huge value to leading tech companies who are dependent on channeling money back into their R&D teams to keep up innovation.
+The resulting improvements in profits add huge value to leading tech companies dependent on channelling money back into their R&D teams to keep up the innovation.